sxlxc/Hakyllsite/posts/2024-09-20-fixed-dimension-LP.md

 The reduction looks clever and has a wide application.
 However, as far as I know, it does nothing on my problem.
 I don't think the matrix in my problem is special enough to allow color refinement algorithms run in linear time on it.
 Also color refinement does not necessarily partition all $f_i$ columns in one part. `¯\_(⊙︿⊙)_/¯`

+## reflection
+Multidimensional search is harder than LP-type problems, this question is no exception.
+Now there are three kinds of problems I am insterested in.

+1. Minimax parametric optimiziation
+2. Multidimensional search problems
+3. LP-type problems

+What's the connections among them?...

 ------------

 Here are some materials for Low dimension LP: